selectiveintellect/vic/install.md

     $ ./bin/vic ./share/examples/helloworld.vic -o ./share/examples/helloworld.asm

 This will generate the PIC&reg; assembly for the VIC file.

+    $ ./bin/vic ./share/examples/helloworld.vic -o ./share/examples/helloworld.hex

+This will generate the PIC&reg; binary hex file ready to be programmed on to the chip.

 ##Placing `vic` in your `$PATH` for Makefiles